-Making simple changes to how you heat and cool your home, use electricity, and do things around the house can add up to big savings over time.
+Making simple changes to how you heat and cool your home, use electricity and do things around the house can add up to big cost savings over time.

 - Match your pots to your stove’s burners.
 Using a 6-inch pot on an 8-inch burner wastes more than 40% of the heat.
 Use lids to keep heat in and cook foods faster.

 - Clean dishes properly.
 Scrape—don’t rinse—off large food pieces.
 Soaking or prewashing is generally only needed when food is burned or dried on.
-Only run full loads in the washer.
+Only run full loads in the dishwasher.

 - Cover liquids and wrap foods stored in the refrigerator.
 Uncovered foods release moisture and make your refrigerator work harder.

 - Don’t keep your refrigerator or freezer too cold.
-Recommended temperatures are 35˚ to 38˚F for refrigerators and 0˚F for separate freezers for long-term storage.
+Recommended temperatures are 35˚F to 38˚F for refrigerators and 0˚F for separate freezers for long-term storage.

 - Clean your refrigerator’s condenser coils twice annually.
 Dirt and dust on the coils can cause your refrigerator to run inefficiently.